Motorcycle Rentals in Chiang Mai Thailand

 - you can get

 Think about the type of riding you enjoy most & like to do, then pick a bike that is available, & affordable to satisfy that need.

 Small bike or big bike: note that it is not necessary to ride a big bike to enjoy yourself & take in the scenery.

-Ride a big bike fast & you need to watch the road more, will learn less & because you travel faster you are less inclined to stop & take photos.
+Ride a big bike fast & you need to watch the road more, you see & will learn less because you travel faster & are less inclined to stop & take photos.

-Generally for first timers, smaller (a 250) is better if you want to take it easy, potter around, take photos & enjoy the people & villages en route.
+Generally for first timers, one up, a smaller (a 250) is better if you want to take it easy, potter around, take photos & enjoy the people & villages en route.

 Riding at 60-80 kph a 250 is a better bike to ride than a 650.

 Ride faster than 80 -90 kph & you need to watch the road & not the scenery.